MikeAmputer/clickhouse-migrate/README.md

 [![GHCR](https://img.shields.io/badge/ghcr.io-ch--migrate-blue?logo=github)](https://github.com/MikeAmputer/clickhouse-migrate/pkgs/container/ch-migrate)
 [![License](https://img.shields.io/github/license/MikeAmputer/clickhouse-migrate)](https://github.com/MikeAmputer/clickhouse-migrate/blob/master/LICENSE)

-Migrations tool for ClickHouse, distributed as a Docker image.
+Migrations tool for ClickHouse, distributed as a Docker image and .NET CLI tool.
 Built on top of the [ClickHouse.Facades](https://github.com/MikeAmputer/ClickHouse.Facades) .NET package, using HTTP client under the hood.

 > [!NOTE]
 > This is an unofficial tool and is not affiliated with or endorsed by ClickHouse Inc.